GlobalBoost/GlobalBoost-Y/doc/README.md

 Setup
 ---------------------
-You need the Qt4 run-time libraries to run Globalboost-Qt.
-On Debian or Ubuntu:
+You need the Qt4 run-time libraries to run GlobalBoost-Y. On Debian or Ubuntu:
 	`sudo apt-get install libqtgui4`

 Unpack the files into a directory and run: